tigertop/arkoc.github.io/_posts/2017-01-18-msbuild-config-files-for-dlls.md

 ```

-Now we need to `MSBuild` task to transform our `foo.config` based on configuration.
-Because of we need include our configuration file as `Content` and copy it to output directory (also in referencing project) we need to transform our file before build starts.
+Now we need to create a `MSBuild` task in-order to transform our `foo.config` based on selected configuration.
+As we need to set the root config. file's build action to `Content` and copy it to the output directory (also in referencing project) we need to transform our file before build starts.

 Add following section below this (`<UsingTask TaskName="TransformXml" AssemblyFile="$(MSBuildExtensionsPath32)\Microsoft\VisualStudio\v$(VisualStudioVersion)\Web\Microsoft.Web.Publishing.Tasks.dll" />`)